zdravkov/kendo-docs/api/dataviz/chart.md

 Summary columns are optional and can be one of two types:

 * "runningTotal" - Displays a running total from the last partial sum.
-* "sum" - Displays the sum of all series in the point
+* "total" - Displays the sum of all points in the series.

 > The value, if any, of a data item marked as a summary point will be discarded.